Homeopathy: What is it and does it work?

 Homeopathy is an alternative medical system based on the theory that “like cures like.”
 The system of homeopathic treatment was founded by Samuel Hahnemann in 1796 but there were others before him who believed that what makes you ill can also cure you.

 That philosophy led to Hahnemann preparing dilutions of poisons to treat people who had symptoms like those that would be produced by being poisoned by the same substance.
-Reminds me a little of vaccinations…
+A little like vaccinations…

 We call homeopathic medicines “remedies,” and they are so much diluted that very little of the original substance remains, leading to allopathic naysayers calling them sugar pills.
 Proponents claim that energy remains, so you could call it energy medicine.